Sgrahminator/follow_the_rainbow_travels/README.md

 Conclusion: Safety is a collective responsibility.
 While we strive to ensure Follow The Rainbow Travels remains a safe haven, your awareness and prudence play an integral role.
 Let's together create a safe and welcoming space for everyone!

-Ally Corner ("/allycorner"): A dedicated section where allies can show support with positive posts, ask questions and get answers, and learn about the LGBTQIA+ community.
+Ally Corner (AllyCorner.jsx - "/allycorner"): A dedicated section where users can show support with positive posts, a section where users can ask questions and get or give answers, and learn about the LGBTQIA+ community.
+ - AllyPosts.jsx - A section for support posts that can be text or image or a combo of both, a positive posts section.
+ 	- It will need a "See All" that links to a page of all positive posts.
+(SeeAllAllyPosts.jsx)
- - A section for Q&A where Ally's or  any user can ask questions and other users can respond.
+ - AllyQnA.jsx - A section for Q&A where Ally's or any user can ask questions and other users can respond.
  	- Every question will have the ability to have an answer or multiple answers attached to it.
  	- It will need a "See All" that directs to a page of all Questions and their answers.
- - A section for support posts that can be text or image or a combo of both, a positive posts section.
- - It will need a "See All" that links to a page of all positive posts.
+(SeeAllAllyQnA.jsx)
  - A section thanking our allies for their support and love.
  - Each section is it's own separate thing.
 Positive posts and the Q&A sections are not related.

+ - Components within AllyCorner.jsx:
+    Positive Posts section (AllyPosts.jsx):
+    Text, images, or a combo of both can be posted here from users as a space for positivity, spreading love, and uplifting those around us.
+In the Positive Post section the page will display the most recent 10 posts below the Positive Posts form with a 'See All' link to the SeeAllAllyPosts.jsx page that displays all Positive Posts defaulting in descending order.
+Each post is attached to the user who posted it, using the username they created not their real name.
+A post has to be either text, an image/meme, or a combo of both.
+When a Positive Post is submitted the page should refresh displaying the new post under the from.

+  - Q&A section (AllyQnA.jsx):
+    Anyone can ask and or answer questions.
+Questions are created by users then all answers are attached to their respective questions.
+All questions and answers are also attached to the user who created it, using the username they created not their real name.
+A question can have multiple answers, no answers, or just 1 answer.
+If a question or an answer is edited or updated it does not affect the other answers or the question, it only affects the specific answer or question being updated or edited.
+If an answer is deleted it is the only thing deleted, nothing else is affected, where as if a question is deleted all associated answers are also deleted.
+The Question form is what will display on the page with the submit button, once a question is submitted and being displayed below the form or on the See All page there should be a link to the answer form that will pop up below the question.
+Once an answer is submitted the page will refresh and show both the question and all it's respective answers with the option for more users to leave answers.
+The Q&A section the page will display the most recent 10 questions with their respective answers below the question form with a 'See All' link to the SeeAllAllyQnAs.jsx page that displays all Questions and their respective answers defaulting in descending order.

 Profile Page ("/profile"): A place that will display users name (first and last), username they created, submissions they've done, reviews they've done, an optional brief description of themselves, a spot for an optional photo for their profile.
  - There will be 2 different views for the profile page depending on if the profile page being viewed is the user in session's profile or another user's profile.